 Q: Which park road are you talking about closing to motor vehicles?

-A: We are talking about upper Beach Drive, the portion of Beach Drive north of the intersection with Broad Branch Road and Blagden Avenue to the Maryland line.
+A: We are talking about upper Beach Drive, the portion between Broad Branch Road and the Maryland line.
 This is the same section of upper Beach Drive where three portions of the roadway have been set aside for recreation on weekends and holidays for the past 40 years.

 Q: What about other roads?